Learn at your own pace anywhere and anytime with these free CE accredited modules

 • Understand the two options authorized by the AABB Standards for prevention of TA-GVHD: irradiation and psoralen/UVA light treatment (pathogen reduction) of platelets.

-• Describe the mechanisms of action and safety parameters of the available methods for psoralen treated also known as pathogen reduced platelets.
+• Define the mechanisms of action of the available methods for pathogen reduction for platelets and plasma.

-• Review the clinical, in vitro, and hemovigilance data for psoralen treatment or pathogen reduction process.
+• Review the clinical, in vitro, and hemovigilance data for pathogen reduction.

 Earn Professional Acknowledgment for Continuing Education P.A.C.E. credits.